 In the development of a sampling and analytical method, one of the goals is to minimize the measurement error to the lowest feasible and practical levels.
 It is assumed that all feasible corrections to reduce error have been made in the laboratory experimentation process.
 Method evaluation requires adequate characterization of the magnitude and distribution of the uncorrectable error that cannot be prevented.
 One might consider a hypothetical experiment in which a method is used repeatedly to measure the same concentration, T, under the same conditions.
-These measurements would tend to exhibit a pattern or statistical distribution, here assumed to be normal, with a mean, $\mu$ , and standard deviation, .
-The distribution can be characterized in terms of two components: its location relative to T, which is the systematic error termed bias (B), is given by ( $\mu$ -T)/T; and its spread, which is the random error termed imprecision (SrT), is given by / $\mu$ .
-The bias and imprecision are used to determine the inaccuracy of the method but they are also important characteristics of the error in and of themselves as will be discussed below.
+These measurements would tend to exhibit a pattern or statistical distribution can be characterized in terms of two components: its location relative to T, which is the systematic error termed bias (B), is given by $(\mu$ -T)/T; and its spread, which is the random error termed imprecision $(\hat{S}{rT})$ , is given by $\check{S}/\mu$ .
+The bias and imprecision are used to determine the inaccuracy of the method but they are also important characteristics of the error in and of themselves, as will be discussed below.

 Accuracy refers to the closeness of the measurements to T but it is defined in terms of the discrepancy of the measurements from T. Inaccuracy (I) is defined as the maximum error, regardless of sign, expressed as a percentage of T that occurs with a probability of 0.95.
 Thus, an inaccuracy (or accuracy) of 20% means that on the average 95 of every 100 measurements will differ from T by no more than 0.2T.
-The accuracy criterion for single measurements mentioned at the beginning of this chapter, often termed the "NIOSH Accuracy Criterion," requires I to be less than or equal to 25%.
+The accuracy criterion for single measurements mentioned at the beginning of this chapter, often termed the "NIOSH Accuracy Criterion," requires inaccuracy to be less than or equal to 25%.